Involuntary (film): Release

-The film premiered on 19 May 2008 at the Cannes Film Festival in the section Un certain regard.
+The film premiered on 19 May 2008 at the Cannes Film Festival in the section Un Certain Regard.

+Reception

-Critical reception
+Critical response

 The general reception in Swedish press was positive.
 As of 14 July 2009 it had an average rating of 4.3 out of 5 based on 24 reviews at the Swedish-language review site Kritiker.se, making it the highest rated Swedish film from 2008.
 An exception was Jan-Olov Andersson at Aftonbladet, who rated the film 2 out of 5 and dismissed it as "Roy Andersson light."